marhaupe/go-graphql-bootstrap/README.md

 dep ensure
 ````

 Instead of dep, you could just call `go get`.
-Since 99designs might introduce breaking changes in the way gqlgen works, your project might get a bit messed up.
+Howevery, I can't guarantee that this project will support the gqlgen version downloaded by `go get`, so be warned.

 Now you're set to go!
 Edit the schema in internal/schema.graphql and run `make regen` to run gqlgen.
 If you have and issues or improvements, feel free to open issues or submit a PR.